-Now, your pudding isn’t going to get super thick, but after about fifteen minutes of stirring, it will suddenly get thicker.
+Now, your pudding isn’t going to get super thick, but after about 15 minutes of stirring, it will suddenly get thicker.
 The consistency will be about what that boxed pudding is right after you mix it before it sets well.
 TAKE IT OFF THE EYE!
-Quick! we don’t want it to scorch or keep getting thicker.
+Quick!
+We don’t want it to scorch or keep getting thicker.

 Add a teaspoon of vanilla and stir.

 Let this sit for about five minutes so the pudding has time to soak into the wafers.

-- 1/2 Cup Sugar or splenda
+- 1/2 cup sugar or swerve

-- 1/3 Cup Flour
+- 1/3 cup flour

 - 3 egg yolks

-- 2 Cups milk
+- 2 cups milk

-- 1 box Nilla Wafers
+- 1 box Nilla wafers

 - 5 bananas

-- 1/2 teaspoon Vanilla
+- 1/2 tsp vanilla

 - dash salt